luis-cortina/SafetyNetDocs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SafetyNet Web Automation Tools for C#'s documentation!
+Welcome to SafetyNet Web Test Tools for C#'s documentation!
 =================================================================

 SafetyNet Tools for C# is a test automation tool for Visual Studio developers and testers.